Spartans knock out defending champion to advance in Class 5A softball

 After each team scored in the second, the Spartans (31-9) scored three times in the third.
 Jessie Clemons singled and scored on a wild pitch.
 Then, one batter later, Ashley Hansen scored on another wild pitch.

-The third run came when pinch-runner Bella Chamberlain scored on a single by Katelyn Keifer, where Chamberlain’s slide knocked the ball loose.
+The third run came when pinch-runner Bella Chamberlain scored on a single by Katelyn Keifer, when Chamberlain’s slide knocked the ball loose on the attempted tag.

-Northwest tied it in the fifth on back-to-back RBI singles by Kiana Carnes and Kaylee Cordes.
+Northwest tied it in the fifth on back-to-back RBI singles by Kiana Carnes and Kaylee Cords.

 But in the sixth, Hassel reached on a one-out, two-base throwing error and then scored when Rigdon delivered a line-drive single to right field.